perscrew/pet-shop-reactjs/README.md

 ||[`babel-polyfill`](https://babeljs.io/docs/usage/polyfill/)|Helps the browser to understand the new js syntax|
 ||[`whatwg-fetch`](https://github.com/github/fetch)|Helps the browser to use fetch|
 |Sinon|[`sinon`](https://github.com/sinonjs/sinon)|Standalone and test framework agnostic JavaScript test spies, stubs and mocks.|

-## Potential enhancements
-- Use Request Headers for each fetch call on pet api to improve security : use OAUTH or JWT Token.
-- Use environment variable to configure the server api URL & PORT.